Georgie Stone: Acting

 In March 2019, Stone joined Australian television soap opera Neighbours in the guest role of Mackenzie Hargreaves.
 She plays the first ever transgender character on the show, having pitched the role to the show's producers a year earlier.
 Stone began filming her scenes in June, with the episodes to be aired later in the year.
 Stone described Mackenzie as "a bit world weary, a bit cynical, a bit hardened by her experiences".
 She also described her as "sweet, compassionate and lovely" when she opens up to other people.

 In September 2019, it was announced that Stone would appear in a spin-off titled Neighbours: Erinsborough High, reprising her role from the main show.
 The series was released on My5 and 10 Play in November, and comprised five episodes that "explore issues universally troubling teens today – bullying, mental illness, sexuality, cultural diversity, parental and peer pressure, and teacher-student relationships".
 On 19 October 2019, it was announced that Stone would be promoted to the regular cast in early 2020.
 She co-wrote an episode of Neighbours with executive producer Jason Herbison, which aired in July 2020.

 For her performance, Stone was nominated for 'Best Daytime Star' at the 2020 Inside Soap Awards.

-Stone left Neighbours in 2024 to pursue other interests.
+Stone left Neighbours in 2024.
+Stone reprised the role as Mackenzie for Neighbours final episode in 2025.